Head of Smart Spaces

-Integrated smart technology will make our workplaces safer, more comfortable, and more productive than ever before.
+Integrated smart technology will make our smart workplace safer, more comfortable, and more productive than ever before.

 One of the few positives of 2020 has been the chance to take a step back and rethink what a workplace is really for – an enabler for collaboration, productivity, and employee engagement.
 This applies to both the digital workplace, as well as the office space.